-- (a) Regular Meetings: The Faculty will meet as needed to plan and prepare for the operation of the College of Business and the delivery of the curriculum.
+- b) Ad Hoc Committees These are appointed by the Dean as needed.
+Examples are faculty search and promotion & review committees. - 4.
+Meetings - a) Regular Meetings: The Faculty will meet as needed to plan and prepare for the operation of the College of Business and the delivery of the curriculum.
 Meetings shall be scheduled by the Dean and held at least once per academic semester and as otherwise scheduled by the Dean.
-The location of the meetings shall be at the offices of the College of Business or, if due to inaccessibility of space therein, at another location on the West Campus of Stony Brook University as determined by the Dean. - (b) Special Meetings: A special meeting of the Faculty may be called at any time by one or more full-time faculty representing in the aggregate faculty entitled to cast not less than 10% of the votes at a meeting.

-If a special meeting is called the request shall be in writing, specifying the general nature of the business proposed to be transacted, and shall be delivered personally or sent by registered mail or by email, fax, telegraphic or other facsimile or electronic transmission to the Dean who, upon determination that such special meeting has been properly called, shall schedule a time and location (which shall be no less than ten days after the date of the notice and during normal business hours, and on the Stony Brook University Campus, respectively) for such special meeting.
+The location of the meetings shall be at the offices of the College of Stony Brook University as determined by the Dean. - b) Special Meetings: A special meeting of the Faculty may be called at any time by one or more full-time faculty representing in the aggregate faculty entitled to cast not less than two-thirds of the votes at a meeting. - If a special meeting is called the request shall be in writing, specifying the general nature of the business proposed to be transacted, and shall be delivered personally or sent by registered mail or by email, fax, telegraphic or other facsimile or electronic transmission to the Dean who, upon determination that such special meeting has been properly called, shall schedule a time and location (which shall be no less than ten days after the date of the notice and during normal business hours, and on the Stony Brook University Campus, respectively) for such special meeting.
 No business may be transacted at such special meeting otherwise than specified in such notice.
-Nothing contained in this paragraph shall be construed as limiting, fixing, or affecting the time when a meeting of Faculty called by action of the Dean may be held.

-(c) Notice: All notices of meetings of Faculty shall be in writing and shall be delivered personally or sent by registered mail or by email, fax, telegraphic or other facsimile or electronic transmission to the Dean and all full-time faculty entitled to vote at any faculty meeting not less than 10 nor more than 90 days before the date of the meeting.
+Nothing contained in this paragraph shall be construed as limiting, fixing, or affecting the time when a meeting of Faculty called by action of the Dean may be held. - c) Notice: All notices of meetings of Faculty shall be in writing and shall be delivered personally or sent by registered mail or by email, fax, telegraphic or other facsimile or electronic transmission to the Dean and all full-time faculty entitled to vote at any faculty meeting not less than 10 nor more than 90 days before the date of the meeting.
 The notice shall specify the place (if any), date and hour of the meeting, and in the case of a special meeting, the purpose or purposes for which the meeting is called.